-Since the enactment of MAP-21, there has a lot of confusion on what options freight brokers have and the differences amongst them.
+Since the enactment of MAP-21, there has been a lot of confusion on what options freight brokers have and the differences amongst them.
 The confusion stems from inaccurate information flooding the online world on already confusing financial products.
 In this article we’ll explore what options are out there and provide a direct comparison of each to see which is best for you.

 We will go beyond costs and look at a comparison of what you’re actually buying and how likely you are to actually qualify for it.